alx-tools/Hack-The-Virtual-Memory/04. The Stack, registers and assembly code/README.md

   400531:       48 83 ec 10             sub    rsp,0x10
 ```

-The first lines of the function `main` reffers to `rbp` and `rsp`.
-These are special purpose registers. `rbp` is the base pointer, which points to the base of the current stack frame, and `rsp` is the stack pointer, which points to the top of the current stack frame.
+The first lines of the function `main` refers to `rbp` and `rsp`; these are special purpose registers. `rbp` is the base pointer, which points to the base of the current stack frame, and `rsp` is the stack pointer, which points to the top of the current stack frame.

 Let's decompose step by step what is happening here.
-This is the state of the stack when we enter the function `main`, before the first instruction is run:
+This is the state of the stack when we enter the function `main` before the first instruction is run:

 ![the stack](https://s3-us-west-1.amazonaws.com/holbertonschool/medias/stack-step-1.png)

-* `push rbp` instruction pushes the value of the register `rbp` into the stack.
+* `push rbp` instruction pushes the value of the register `rbp` onto the stack.
 Because it "pushes" onto the stack, now the value of `rsp` is the memory address of the new top of the stack.
 The stack and the registers now look like this:

 ![the stack](https://s3-us-west-1.amazonaws.com/holbertonschool/medias/stack-step-2.png)